PrioteasaAndrei/bomberman-reinforcement-learning/README.md

 Running inference only (without 0.1 exploration) gets the agent stuck in wiggling.

 We may have a problem with the update time for the target net.
 100 rounds of 100 actions each may be too much.

+Wed Sep 18 12:52:53 CEST 2024

+When we use our trained model from coin heaven on loot crate we want to have again some exploration and exploitation

+Today's todos:

+- [ ] use optuna to find hyper params (lr, decay steps, batch size, other hyper params we have).
+Claude gives a very good tutorial on that
+- [ ] continue training the coin_heaven model on crates to see how it reacts; if necessary implement more features / rewards
+- [ ] use a smaller learning rate for the new scenario
+- [ ] keep in the training buffer some transitions from the last scenario
+- [ ] start with a smaller exploration rate than before